iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 ### Access Secure Network API
 ASN API is designed to both facilitate the client and the server side of the ASN protocol.
 The only difference between client and server usage of the API is at the initialization stage.

+Underlying implementation can be based on either `libCrypto` or `TinyEmbedded`.

 <!--
 ToDo: switch this to Doxygen?